 Dodge eTA scams

-All travellers to Canada (i.e. tourists and temporary residents with a work or study permit) do need an eTA:
+All travellers going to Canada (i.e. tourists and temporary residents with a work or study permit) need an eTA:

 • Visitors must apply online at Canada.ca.
 The fee is $7.

-• Temporary residents (e.g. Working Holiday, Young Professionals, etc.) also need an eTA but it is issued at the same time as the work permit.* You do not need to apply separately or pay an additional fee.
+• Temporary residents (e.g. Working Holiday, Young Professionals, International Co-op) also need an eTA but it is issued at the same time as the work permit.* You do not need to apply separately or pay an additional fee.

 • Permanent residents do not need an eTA as long as they travel with a valid Permanent Resident Card.

-*Important: Your eTA is linked to the passport and identity on your work, study or internship permit.
+*Important: Your eTA is linked to the passport you used to apply for your work, study or internship permit.
 If you get a new passport, you will have to apply for a new Canadian eTA.

 Dodge Working Holiday permit scams